 - Repeatedly checking their appearance in front of mirrors

 - Picking at their skin to make it smooth

 - Cutting or styling their hair until they think it is perfect

 Many people are concerned with some aspect of their appearance.
 To be diagnosed with BDD can be very distressing and have a serious effect on your life.
 This can lead to avoidance of social and public situations and hiding the part of your body that you are not happy.
 This can include wearing heavy make-up, brushing your hair in a particular way or wearing loose clothes.

 There has been limited research on the treatment of BDD.
-Two treatments that have been shown to work include cognitive behavioural therapy (CBT) and antidepressant medication.
+Two body dysmorphic disorder treatments that have been shown to work include cognitive behavioural therapy (CBT) and antidepressant medication.